pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/mask-sensitive-fields.md

 ## Observations & Comments

- * __Better Redaction.__ For excluding the `customer_info` sub-document where its `category` field is marked as _sensitive_, a `$cond` operator is used to check the value of the `category` field, returning the `$$REMOVE` variable to indicate for the sub-document to be excluded.
+ * __Targeted Redaction.__ For excluding the `customer_info` sub-document where its `category` field is marked as _sensitive_, a `$cond` operator is used to check the value of the `category` field, returning the `$$REMOVE` variable to indicate for the sub-document to be excluded.
 There is an alternative approach that can be used instead, using a `$redact` stage to achieve the same thing.
-However, a `$redact` stage typically requires more database processing effort by needing to check every field in the document, and so, when only one specific sub-document is to be optionally redacted out per record, it is generally optimal to adopt the approach shown in this example.
+However, a `$redact` stage typically requires more database processing effort by needing to check every field in the document.
+Therefore, when only one specific sub-document is to be optionally redacted out per record, it is generally optimal to adopt the approach shown in this example.

- * __Regular Expression.__ For masking the `card_name` field, a regular expression operator is used to extract the last word in the field's original value, which returns metadata indicating if the match succeeded and what the matched value was.
+ * __Regular Expression.__ For masking the `card_name` field, a regular expression operator is used to extract the last word in the field's original value.
+The `$regexFind` returns metadata into the stage's outputted records, indicating if the match succeeded and what the matched value was.
 Therefore, an additional `$set` stage is required later in the pipeline to extract the actual matched word from this metadata and prefix it with some hardcoded text.

  * __Unset Alternative.__ If this example was being consistent with the other examples in this book, an additional `$unset` stage would have been included in the pipeline to mark the `_id` field for exclusion.
 However, in this case, chiefly just to show there is another way, the `_id` field is actually marked for exclusion in the `$set` stage, by being assigned the `$$REMOVE` variable.